Arriva Guildford & West Surrey

-Arriva Guildford & West Surrey was a bus operator based in Guildford, England.
+Arriva Guildford & West Surrey Limited, which traded as Arriva Guildford & West Surrey, was a bus operator based in Guildford, England.
 It was a subsidiary of Arriva.
 The company operated services in West Sussex and Surrey, as part of the Arriva Southern Counties division.
 Services that were run were primarily centred on hubs at Guildford, Woking and Cranleigh.

 History

-Buses in the Guildford area had been operated since the pre-war period by the expanding private operator Aldershot & District Traction.
-In the late 1960s, as part of the process of nationalisation, this company became a subsidiary of the National Bus Company (NBC).
+The Guildford & West Surrey brand name was first created in 1990 when the Guildford operations of the newly-privatised Alder Valley bus company were sold to London & Country, owned by the Drawlane Group, L&C itself a rebranding of the London Country South West NBC subsidiary.
+Buses in the area began to wear the Guildford & West Surrey fleet name and livery in London & Country's livery.

-In the early 1970s the subsidiary was renamed, becoming part of the enlarged Alder Valley subsidiary.
-In preparation for the deregulation of bus services, operations in the area passed to a smaller NBC subsidiary, Alder Valley South.
-This company was privatised in 1987, and rebranded itself Alder Valley once more.
+The company was renamed Arriva Guildford & West Surrey Ltd in 2001, although with the launch of the Arriva corporate brand, buses were being repainted into the corporate livery several years prior, initially with the strapline serving Surrey and West Sussex.
+The company was later incorporated into the Arriva Southern Counties division, dropping the strapline, and traded as Arriva Southern Counties.

-The Guildford & West Surrey brand name was first created in 1990, when the Guildford operations of the new Alder Valley company were sold to London & Country, becoming a part of that company.
-London & Country at the time was owned by the Drawlane Group, one of the predecessor companies of Arriva.
-London & Country itself was a rebranding of the privatised London Country South West NBC subsidiary.
-Buses in the area began wearing the Guildford & West Surrey fleet name and livery in the style of the new L&C colours.
-The company was renamed Arriva Guildford & West Surrey Ltd in 2001.
-However at some bit there were closed on the "pre-war" situation.
-However, with the launch of the Arriva corporate brand, with buses being repainted into the corporate livery, initially with the strapline serving Surrey and West Sussex.
+At the end of February 2002, the company closed its Woking depot, with routes and vehicles transferring to the Guildford depot.
+At the same time, two Guildford-based routes (418 and 479) were withdrawn for being uneconomical, having lost out to London Buses-contracted routes that covered the same sections of road.